Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 Book Value

 The store sits in its own building in a beautiful location, right off of main street, next to a park and overlooking the water.
 This building is a valuable piece of real estate.
 We could perhaps ask for the appraised value of the building and base our offering price on that.
 But we’d have to know if the building was owned outright or if it was rented.
 If it was owned we’d want to know if there was a large mortgage outstanding on it.
 And this ignores any other assets or liabilities the business might have.
 There’s the value of all that inventory, for instance.
-On the other side of the equation, the owner might have taken out a large loan from the bank to do some major renovations a few years back and we’d have to factor this into our calculations as well.
+On the other side of the ledger, the owner might have taken out a large loan from the bank to do some major renovations a few years back and we’d have to factor this into our calculations as well.
 If we added up all the things the company owned (its assets) and subtracted out all of the money it owed (its liabilities) we’d come up with a final number that is commonly referred to as tangible book value.
 One possibility might be to use this book value figure as our estimate of fair value and base our offering price on that.

 But this ignores a lot of intangible value that the company might have.
 The owner has spent years building this business, establishing a brand and a reputation and perfecting its day to day operations.
 There is a good chance that the business is worth significantly more than just the value of its hard, physical assets.
 We could certainly offer the owner a price equal to the book value of his business.
 We could even try to lowball him to see if we could get the business at a discount to its book value.
 If he agreed to our offer, though, we’d have to pause and ask ourselves why he was willing to sell us the business for only the value of its assets, giving no additional consideration to the business he has built on top of those assets.
 Perhaps we have just bought ourselves a lemon!